Good to know

 Being that Indonesia is located near the Equator, the day lasts 12 hours throughout the year, and the sun sets quickly.
 However, the sun's rays are very strong, especially in the mountains.
 The temperature is stable, with lows around 22/25 °C (72/77 °F) and highs around 30/32 °C (86/90 °F) all year round.

-Visibility may vary from season to season but 10 to 30 meters (35 to 100 ft.) can be expected at most dive sites.
+Visibility may vary from season to season, but 10 to 30 meters (35 to 100 feet) can be expected at most dive sites.
 Since we are sailing around Indonesia, we also follow the best seasons in each area.
 Any trip you decide to join us, you can be sure it is the right season!

-The local currency is Indonesia Rupiah (IDR) and it is possible to change money at the airport upon arrival.
-The exchange rate varies roughly between 13,000-13,700 IDR to 1 USD.
+The local currency is Indonesian Rupiah (IDR) and it is possible to change money at the airport upon arrival.
+The exchange rate is 14,000 IDR to 1 USD.